Skip to content

 A simple white icon of a magnifying glass

-Sexual and Reproductive Health and Rights training Bangladesh
+Sexual and reproductive health and rights training

-Sexual and Reproductive Health and Rights training Bangladesh
+Sexual and reproductive health and rights training

 The client and the challenge

-KIT Royal Tropical Institute commissioned MDF Bangladesh to facilitate the pilot training and training of the trainers (TOT) for various target groups: family welfare visitors and family welfare assistant, medical officers maternal and child and & Upazila Family Planning staff and sub-assistant community medical officers in different districts of Bangladesh.
+MDF Bangladesh facilitated a pilot training programme and a Training of Trainers for multiple target groups: family welfare visitors, family welfare assistants, medical officers for maternal and child health, Upazila Family Planning staff, and sub-assistant community medical officers across different districts of Bangladesh.

 For general information